enthought/mayavi/docs/source/mayavi/filters.rst

           instance, converted in elevation.

    :WarpVector:
-          Warps the input data along a the point vector attribute scaled as per a scale factor.
+          Warps the input data along the point vector attribute scaled as per a scale factor.
 Useful for showing flow profiles or displacements.